What is Cloud Computing?

 Participating organizations derive value from CloudBC services by:

-Leveraging privacy & security frameworks – CloudBC provides leadership by establishing standardized pre-negotiated privacy and security frameworks that comply with BC’s Freedom of Information and Protection of Privacy Act (FIPPA), and align to guidance from the Office of the Information & Privacy Commissioner on the use of cloud computing services.
+Leveraging privacy & security frameworks – CloudBC provides leadership by establishing standardized pre-negotiated privacy and security frameworks that comply with BC’s Freedom of Information and Protection of Privacy Act (FOIPPA), and align to guidance from the Office of the Information & Privacy Commissioner on the use of cloud computing services.

 Avoiding duplication – Customers avoid costs by leveraging common artifacts such as recommended guidelines and best practices, Privacy Impact Assessments (PIAs) and Security, and Threat Risk Assessments (STRAs) templates, rather than prepare their own from scratch.